anderson-aristotle/git-github/README.md

 6. The primary will add to the story and push the changes to their master branch.

-7.The primary and the contributor will go back and forth adding to the story.
+7. The primary and the contributor will go back and forth adding to the story.

 ## Editing on GitHub